-As in the 2002 report, the number of 1-year-old back-calculated from the measured 2year-old in the subsequent year, assuming that M_1 equals to M_2 , was regarded as recruit (R_1 , Table 4); while the stock biomass measured at the beginning of the previous year, adjusted by substituting the back-calculated 1-year-old for the measured 1-year-old and minus half of the catch in the previous year, was regarded as the corresponding spawning stock biomass (SSB).
-The loss of stock biomass due to natural mortality from the beginning of the year to and during the spawning season was not taken into account, and(because) it was assumed that this loss would be compensated for by the individual growth.
+As in previous reports, the number of 1-year-old back-calculated from the measured 2year-old in the subsequent year, assuming that M_1 equals to M_2 , was regarded as recruit (R_1 , Table 4); while the stock biomass measured at the beginning of the previous year, adjusted by substituting the back-calculated 1-year-old for the measured 1-year-old and minus half of the catch in the previous year, was regarded as the corresponding spawning stock biomass (SSB).
+The loss of stock biomass due to natural mortality from the beginning of the year and during the spawning season was not subtracted assuming that this loss would be compensated by the individual growth.